ryan-thomas32/megr2157-portfolio/docs/assignments/A03/index.md

 ## Analyze
 #### Applied Force, Aluminum, and Dimension Selection
 For deciding the chosen dimensions for my bar, I took an engineer's approach to this by asking one of my friends overseas for a value for the force being applied, then followed that up with asking one of my parent for a goal diameter for my bar, and then finally having my uncle choose an aluminum type that fits the requirements of the assignment.
-The goal of my trying this is to challenge myself and, most importantly, to simulate the requirements a consumer or customer would set for a product.
+The goal of my trying this is to challenge myself further and, most importantly, to simulate the requirements a consumer or customer would set for a product.
 The results of this gave me a Force of 372lbf being applied to the end of the bar, a chosen diameter of 3 3/8" or 3.375", and finally a chosen aluminum type, which is 3003 H12, with a Young's modulus value of around 10.0 x 10^6 psi seen below, but for the calculations of this assignment, I will use the full Young's modulus including each digit, to keep my percent error and calculations as accurate as possible.

 <img width="660" height="530" alt="Screenshot 2026-09-08 163115" src="https://github.com/user-attachments/assets/cb37bcb6-1829-47e6-991e-baea442f0a01" />